Chalmette National Cemetery's Frequently Asked Questions

 What kind of grave decorations are permitted?

 Fresh cut flowers are allowed at any time.
-Artificial flowers and potted plants are allowed 10 days before and after Easter Sunday and 10 days before and after Memorial Day.
+Artificial flowers and potted plants are permitted 10 days before and after Easter Sunday, and 10 days before and after Memorial Day.
 Christmas wreaths and similar arrangements are allowed December 1 through January 20.
 Decorations may not be secured or attached to headstones, markers, or monuments.
 Withered and faded decorations will be removed by park staff.

 I'm a veteran.
 May I be buried at Chalmette National Cemetery?

-Chalmette National Cemetery is closed to new interments because space is no longer available.
+Chalmette National Cemetery is closed to new interments; space is no longer available.
 Exceptions may apply if burial space has already been identified or set aside.
-For information about national cemeteries, including the locations of those closest to Chalmette National Cemetery, visit the national cemeteries website of the Department of Veterans Affairs.
+Visit the national cemeteries website of the Department of Veterans Affairs for more information.

 How many people are buried at Chalmette National Cemetery?

 The estimated number is close to 16,000.
 Numbers on stones show 15,228, but there are many mass burials of unknown numbers.
-As of spring 2015, there are 14,159 headstones, obelisks, or other markers in the national cemetery.
+As of winter 2025, there are 15,300 headstones, obelisks, or other markers in the national cemetery.

 What became of the Confederate dead that once were buried in this national cemetery?

 There were 132 Confederate prisoners of war interred in Chalmette National Cemetery.
-In 1868, the Ladies Benevolent Association of New Orleans received permission to remove the Confederate remains to Cypress Grove Cemetery in New Orleans.
+The Ladies Benevolent Association of New Orleans received permission to remove the Confederate remains in 1868.
+They were reinterred in Cypress Grove Cemetery in New Orleans.

 Are there troops from other countries buried in the national cemetery?

-One British seaman is buried in Section # 171 near the brick wall: Able Seaman Watcyn G. Jones died on May 16, 1943, on his ship the HMS Hunter in the port of New Orleans.
-Sylvester Gredzinski, a Canadian, was an Instrument Repairer in the Canadian Air Force who died on August 17, 1941; he is buried in Section #170, Grave #14179.
-Pedro Floresca, a veteran from the Philippine Islands, died December 14, 1939, and is buried in Section # 163, Grave # 14044.
+One British seaman is buried in Section # 171 near the brick wall.
+Able Seaman Watcyn G. Jones died on May 16, 1943, on his ship the HMS Hunter in the port of New Orleans.
+Sylvester Gredzinski, a Canadian, was an Instrument Repairer in the Canadian Air Force.
+Gredzinski died on August 17, 1941; he is buried in Section #170, Grave #14179.
+Pedro Floresca, a veteran from the Philippine Islands, died December 14, 1939.
+He is buried in Section # 163, Grave # 14044.

 What became of the British soldiers after the Battle of New Orleans?

 They are not buried in the national cemetery.
 There is no conclusive evidence where they are buried.
 One reference claims a British surgeon stated that he helped dig mass graves at the Villere Plantation.
-The only deceased soldiers taken back to England were Major General Edward Pakenham, General Samuel Gibbs, and Lieutenant Colonel Robert Rennie.
+Only three deceased soldiers were taken back to England: Major General Edward Pakenham, General Samuel Gibbs and Lieutenant Colonel Robert Rennie.

 Where is the grave of the woman who disguised herself as a male Union soldier?